mikezter/sprited/README.md

  * Save/Load
  * Animations

-This program was written in the early 90s using QBasic.
+This program was written in the mid-90s using QBasic.